Tracy Mackenna & Edwin Janssen, On Growth & Forms of Meaning, 2010

-Contributions will come from a range of museum professionals, academics, and artists including Chris Whitehead, Professor of Museology at Newcastle University and co-author of the book Museums, Migration and Identity in Europe: Peoples, Places and Identities, Dr. Emma Martin, Lecturer in Museology at Manchester University and Curator at the World Museum, Liverpool, Bahbak Hashemi-Nezhad, designer, Christine Millar, The McManus, Dundee’s Art Gallery and Museum Amanda Crabtree, co-director at artconnexion, Lille, Alison Scott, Timespan’s current Graduate Fellow, and the Museum of Non-Humanity.
+Contributions will come from a range of museum professionals, academics, and artists including Danielle Kuijten of Imagine IC, Netherlands Dr. Emma Martin, Lecturer in Museology at Manchester University and Curator at the World Museum, Liverpool, Bahbak Hashemi-Nezhad, designer, Christine Millar, The McManus, Dundee’s Art Gallery and Museum Amanda Crabtree, co-director at artconnexion, Lille, and Alison Scott, Timespan’s current Graduate Fellow.

 Tickets for the symposium and Friday night dinner can be booked through eventbrite.

 Saturday 11 March | Helmsdale: Museum for a Day | 10.00 – 16.00

 On Saturday, we invite you to explore our village as a museum with a programme of tours, workshops, talks and activities, as well as self-led explorations.
 Guided tours will make the histories visible in the surrounding landscapes and seascapes.
 Local businesses will become hosts to objects from our own collection, re-situating items into contemporary sites linked to their own pasts.